bitrix24/b24restdocs/api-reference/crm/timeline/activities/binding/crm-activity-binding-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - required parameters not specified
 - examples missing
 - response in case of error not provided
-- links to pages not yet created (directory of available types) not included
+- links to pages not yet created (reference of available types) not included

 {% endnote %}